Retro

 About Mina Protocol

 Mina is the world’s lightest blockchain, powered by participants.
 Rather than apply brute computing force, Mina uses advanced cryptography and recursive zk-SNARKs to design an entire blockchain that is about 22kb, the size of a couple of tweets.
 It is the first layer-1 to enable efficient implementation and easy programmability of zero knowledge smart contracts (zkApps).
 With its unique privacy features and ability to connect to any website, Mina is building a private gateway between the real world and crypto—and the secure, democratic future we all deserve.
-Mina is stewarded by the Mina Foundation, a public benefit corporation headquartered in the United States.

 More from our Blog